 However, consistency itself has many levels.
 Distributed database technologies such as Azure Cosmos DB supports five of them .
 Google Cloud Spanner technology, on the other hand, is challenging the CAP theorem by claiming to offer high consistency along with availability and partition tolerance .
 We need to keep these conditions in mind while deciding on database technologies for our systems.

-Understanding transactions and transactional boundaries
+Microservices Integration Principle #6: Understand transactions and transactional boundaries

 Distributed transactions across multiple services are hard to get right because they go through multiple phases before the data is committed .
 They require orchestration that makes the systems very fragile.
-All of this hassle to get to a place which can’t scale well, and the database choices may differ between services.
+All of this hassle to get to a place that can’t scale well, and the database choices may differ between services.
 Now what?

 Instead, we can let new database technologies such as Cosmos DB or Cloud Spanner handle the complexity behind the scenes.
 If that’s not an option, we can support transactional guarantees within the service boundary and generate events with Outbox pattern for everyone else to consume .
 Using our banking example, when a user changes his or her phone number in the profile, we can commit that info in the user profile service’s own data store and generate events for the other systems to consume.
 After the successful consumption of that message, our notification service can notify the user for account changes, as shown below:

-Being careful with synchronous (blocking) APIs
+Being careful with synchronous (blocking) APIs>

 We must consider the limitations of our networks before putting services there.
 Synchronous calls across services usually take place over HTTP, which can become very tricky to manage What happens if the HTTP service goes down?
 How do we know it’s down?
 How do we handle the failures?
-How can we rollback synchronously applied changes?
+How can we roll back synchronously applied changes?
 Where does the cache live?
 How many types of caches will be managed?
 One per consumer?
 One per call?
 All this complexity can result in a complex architecture, with everyone calling each other.